timebertt/term-paper-servicemesh/content/10-microservices.md

 [^k8sarch]: Available at [https://github.com/kubernetes/website/blob/release-1.19/static/images/docs/post-ccm-arch.png](https://github.com/kubernetes/website/blob/release-1.19/static/images/docs/post-ccm-arch.png); accessed Jan, 4th 2021

-Using Kubernetes as a container orchestration engine for running microservice-oriented applications brings several of advantages:
+Using Kubernetes as a container orchestration engine for deploying and managing microservice-oriented applications brings several of advantages:

 **Resource Management**: Firstly, Kubernetes allows to efficiently manage compute resources used by different service instances.
 Each container can specify how many compute resources it needs to run properly and the Kubernetes scheduler will find a suitable node in the cluster for running the workload, that has enough free capacity.
 By this, Kubernetes allows to achieve high resource utilization across all used machines and thereby cutting down cost.